 A study by the FMCSA found that CMV drivers who had crashed due to drowsiness often had poor diets.
 Indeed, sleep deprivation can lead to overeating because it interferes with appetite regulation.

-Try to eat regular, balanced meals to avoid fluctuating hunger levels.
+Eat regular, balanced meals to avoid fluctuating hunger levels.
 Also, avoid eating heavy meals before bedtime as this can disturb sleep.
+Certain sleep positions can aid digestion.

 Working Hours

-Many of us take on regular overtime to help pay the bills.
-It’s not only truck and taxi drivers that can suffer drowsiness at the wheel; it’s an overworked person who drives as part of their commute.
+Many of us take on regular overtime to pay the bills.
+Not only truck and taxi drivers suffer drowsiness at the wheel.
+It can apply to any overworked person who drives as part of their commute.

-Try to manage your workload and ensure you’re following your employer’s policy for fatigue prevention.
+Manage your workload and ensure you follow the employer’s policy for fatigue prevention.

 Hydration

-Keep a bottle of water and drink regularly to stay hydrated, as you’ll find it easier to focus on the road.
+Keep a bottle of water and drink regularly to stay hydrated.
+That way, it’ll be easier to focus on the road.

 Drowsy Meds

-You should avoid driving when you have the flu, as influenza can slow down your reflexes.
-If you have a light cold or hay fever, choose non-drowsy medications if you know you’ll be driving.
+Avoid driving when you have the flu, as influenza can slow down your reflexes.
+If you have a light cold or hay fever, choose non-drowsy medications if you’ll be driving.

 If you’re going on a long road trip, share the driving with a friend or family member.